discordjs/guide/guide/sequelize/README.md

 ### [delta] Adding a tag

 After all this preparation, you can now write your first command!
-We will start with the ability to add a tag.
+Let's start with the ability to add a tag.

 <!-- eslint-skip -->